r4ms4nt/htb-retired-writeups/machines/easy/forest/README.md

 Retired Hack The Box machine writeup, PDF report, and notes.

+## Machine

+- Name: Forest
+- Platform: Hack The Box
+- Status: Retired
+- Difficulty: Easy

+## Files

+- PDF report available in this folder.
+- Markdown notes available in this folder.

-## Status
+## Notes

-Documentation in preparation.
+Technical documentation in Spanish.
-Files will be added soon.
+Catalan and multilingual structure will be added in a future phase.